 As the ecommerce landscape continues to expand, consumers now have an assortment of options on how to shop online — whether it’s directly from an online brand’s website, scrolling through products seen on TikTok or Instagram, or searching for a specific item on major marketplaces like Amazon or Walmart.

-Though buying behaviors vary, there’s one common behavior amongst all online shoppers — rather than going through the trouble of seeking out your brand, online shoppers often stumble upon direct-to-consumer (DTC) brands that can meet them on the channels they already interact with.
+Though buying behaviours vary, there’s one common behaviour amongst all online shoppers — rather than going through the trouble of seeking out your brand, online shoppers often stumble upon direct-to-consumer (DTC) brands that can meet them on the channels they already interact with.

 That’s why establishing a multi-channel ecommerce strategy is a necessity for sustaining long-term growth for DTC brands.

 In this article, we take a closer look at multi-channel ecommerce – what it is, why it’s so important in today’s ecommerce landscape, and how you can manage a multi-channel operation to deliver an exceptional customer experience.

 Multi-channel ecommerce is the practice of using more than one sales channel to reach customers and sell more products to diversify your reliance on a single online store.

 The multi-channel strategy involves using your online store as a hub with multiple sales channels and platforms connected.
 This way, products you sell and have in stock are also listed on multiple sales channels for higher visibility and a wider reach.